WandersonAlves/create-node-ms/README.md

-# clean-node-ms (Under construction)
+# clean-node-ms

-A optionated group of templates to help you build nice micro-services (and aws lamdas) :bowtie:
+A optionated group of templates to help you build nice micro-services (in aws lamda) :bowtie:

 Currently has two templates:

-- node-ms
-- node-serverless-(express | lambda)

-Are planned these templates:

-- template-go-ms
-- template-go-queue-consumer
-- template-go-queue-producer
+- node-serverless-express (nse)
-- template-node-cron
+- node-serverless-lambda (nsl)

 ## Quick Overview